TotalChris/Karabiner-Presets/README.md

 This file maps any press of the Control key to the Command key, as most shortcuts in MacOS primarily use Command.
 This allows the rest of the Command actions in this repo to work.

 This excludes MacOS's Terminal because most shortcuts in Terminal use Control by default.

+### VSCode Terminal Ctrl + C > *vscode-terminal-kill.json*
+This file maps the Command + C key to the Control + C key combination ONLY IN VSCODE, which is used by some terminal processes as a stop signal.
+> In order for this to not wipe out copy commands, I went through VSCode's keyboard shortchuts and **added** Ctrl + C to each command that was using Cmd + C.

+### Pause to Lock Screen > *pause-locks-screen.json*
+This file maps the Pause key to the Command + Control + Q key combination, which locks the screen.
+This is a replacement for my brain-trained Win + L to lock command.

+### Print Screen to Screenshot > *print-screen-capture.json*
+This file maps the Print Screen key to the Command + Shift + 5 key combination, which opens the screenshot app, similar to how Windows will launch Snipping Tool.

 ### Quick Spotlight / Hold for Siri > *macos-quick-spotlight.json*
 This file maps a tap on the Command key to open Spotlight Search.
 This follows the original goal I had.